-During the year the Company recovered \$6,300 for use of office space and paid rent of \$4,000 from/to a Company in which the President and the CFO of EWI are shareholders.
+During 2009 the Company recovered \$6,300 for use of office space and paid rent of \$4,000 from/to a Company in which the President and the CFO of EWS are shareholders.

-During the year the Company incurred \$47,012 legal expenses with a law firm, which has a partner, who is also a member of the Board of Directors (2008 - \$0).
+During 2009 the Company incurred \$47,012 legal expenses with a law firm, which has a partner, who is also a member of the Board of Directors (2008 - \$0).

-Consulting fee income was earned from Ellsin.
+Consulting fee income in 2009 was earned from Ellsin.

 A limited partner of the partnership is also a shareholder of the Company.
-Operating, labour and manufacturing expenses include marketing fees of \$316,727 paid to a company owned by one of the general partners in EWILP and \$13,570 to two limited partners.
+Operating, labour and manufacturing expenses include marketing fees of \$316,727 in 2009 paid to a company owned by one of the general partners in EWILP and \$13,570 to two limited partners.

-Some of the directors of Ellsin (see note 11) are also shareholders of EWI.
+Two of the directors of Ellsin (see note 12) are also directors and shareholders of EWS.

-16. SCIENTIFIC RESEARCH AND EXPERIMENTAL DEVELOPMENT TAX CREDITS
+16 SCIENTIFIC RESEARCH AND EXPERIMENTAL DEVELOPMENT TAX CREDITS